 "Osu" is an abbreviated form of the Japanese phrase "oshi shinobu", which means "to have patience" or "to persevere".
 It can have several layers of meaning in different contexts, but in Seido it can be used to mean "yes", "I understand", "hello", "goodbye", and most importantly, "I'll try my best".

-(It is pronounced something like "oh-sue" without the "oo" at the end -- "oh-ss".
-Note that the use of "osu" is not universal across martial arts schools.)
+It is pronounced something like "oh-sue" without the "oo" at the end -- "oh-ss".
+Note that the use of "osu" is not universal across martial arts schools; in some contexts it is considered overly "rough".
+So be aware if you go visting.
+We love it, though.

 Our space is only a dojo when we are in it.
 What makes it a dojo is our agreement that it is a special place.
 Please show respect to the space by bowing to the shinzen (symbolic front of the dojo) and saying a loud "Osu" when you enter and leave.